 There are several factors driving the strong demand.
 Many international buyers sought New York City’s real estate since it was priced lower than other world cities such as Hong Kong, London, and Monaco and they believe attractive returns are still available.

-The weak dollar in relation to their own currency was also a major factor.
+The weak dollar about their currency was also a significant factor.
 European and Asian buyers also had stronger economies than the United States, particularly when we were mired in the deep recession.
-However, these factors have reversed, indicating this source of may not be as strong a source of demand going forward.
+However, these factors have reversed, indicating this source of may not be as reliable a source of demand going forward.
 We must caution that we do not think it will meaningfully slow since the United States continues to offer a stable political and legal environment that foreign buyers will continue to find attractive.

 There are a variety of factors that are influencing the stronger dollar, particularly compared to the Euro.
 The United States economy is growing faster than our overseas counterparts.
 This has led to a quantitative easing in the Euro Zone designed to hold down long-term interest rates.
 In the past six months, the Euro/US Dollar exchange rate has gone from $1.2794 to a recent low of $1.0481 last month